daemontus/artifact_cav2021/README.md

 python3 bench_run.py 1m benchmarks_random BASIC
 ```

 These benchmarks contain larger models that will timeout more and will therefore take longer to complete, but should be still reasonable with the one minute timeout.
+In general, expect the `BASIC` algorithm to be near its 100 minutes maximum, with `CABEAN` and `TGR` also coming close to, or exceeding one hour runtime.

 >  **[optional]** You can also try computing instances in the `benchmarks_random_1000`, but to the best of our knowledge, `TGR`, `CABEAN` or `BASIC` cannot compute even a single benchmark in this set.
 For the `ITGR` algorithm, the runtime should be usually around 10-15 minutes per instance.

-## Comapre results
+## Compare results

 Once the results are computed, you can compare them to the files in `expected_real_life_1m` and `expected_random_1m` folders.
 Here, we included our output from the experiments in the format as captured by the benchmark runner.
 For comparison, we also include the complete results computed with one hour timeouts in `expected_real_life_1h`, `expected_random_1h` and `expected_random_1000_1h` (TODO: This needs to be added!).

 If you wish to compare the results visually, you can copy the `*_aggregated.csv` files from your test runs to the `figures` folder, where we have a prepared `figures.tex` document which will automatically generate graphs similar to what is presented in the paper.
 Note that the `figures.tex` assumes all 8 `.csv` files are present.
 If you don't have all the `.csv` files yet, you can comment out the corresponding `\addplot`  commands to render incomplete plots.
-We also include an `expected_1m.pdf` and `expected_1h.pdf` so that you can compare the results to the expected plots.
+We also include an `expected_figures_1m.pdf` and `expected_figures_1h.pdf` so that you can compare the results to the expected plots.

 The plots in `figures.tex` correspond to Figures 2 (left) and Figure 3 (left and right) as presented in the paper.
 We do not have a fully automated script to produce Figure 2 (right) since it requires matching CABEAN and ITGR data together.
 However, you can roughly compare the results based on the `.csv` files.
+Remember that your plots will have a cut off at the timeout you used when computing your benchmarks.
 Note that the absolute speed will be different on every computer, but the overall trend should be preserved.

-Also remember that your plots will have a cut off at the timeout you used when computing your benchmarks.
+The point of the figures is to illustrate that: (a) `ITGR` is much faster than `CABEAN`, (b) `ITGR` can easily compute all real life instances (with the one minute timeout, one model is not computed, this model requires a 15 minute timeout), (c) Interleaving ensures the technique scales to large models, i.e. note the strong lead of `ITGR` with respect to `TGR` in the random benchmarks.

 ## Availibility and Extendability